MrQR-me/docs/index.md

 ![Index](/assets/images/MrQR_Landing_Page.png "Landing Page")

+**MrQR**{: .text-purple-000 } aims to provide a simple low cost, secure, globally accessible item management system.

+Site costs or minimal and there are no user costs associated to any site.
+Users are completely independent and have their own account.

+Any user can create their own MrQR sites and request access to any item on any MrQR site using the unique **MrQR**{: .text-purple-000 } code created on the MrQR platform.

+Anyone including employers, employees, contractors, subcontractors and members of the public can register for a free account.

+Free accounts can be upgraded to a Pro-User Account that includes a full user profile with training and equipment records that can be used to automate the submission of any **MrQR**{: .text-purple-000 } form.

+A fully functional personal site, only accessible to the **MrQR**{: .text-purple-000 } account holder is also included with the Pro-User Account, enabling them to create multiple personal registers to manage the own items and assign multiple **MrQR**{: .text-purple-000 } form templates.

+Users can purchase monthly **MrQR**{: .text-purple-000 } site owner licences and create multiple registers of items, assign multiple forms to each item containing information, images, questionnaires and checklists.
+All assessable to any **MrQR**{: .text-purple-000 } user once the MrQR site owner has approved their requested access.

+Site owners can invite other **MrQR**{: .text-purple-000 } users to help manage and build there sites.

+**MrQR**{: .text-purple-000 } form builder is included with an active MrQR site owner license.
+MrQR Form Templates can be duplicated and customised, New **MrQR**{: .text-purple-000 } Forms can also be created,

 With the **MrQR**{: .text-purple-000 } platform you can create your own Forms to manage almost anything including:
 * Building site inductions
 * Training Records